 Hey!
-This week we wanted to blog about the top features in a QSR POS system.
+This week we wanted to blog about the best POS system for quick service restaurants.
 During our usual rounds of outreach and research, we have found many of our customers and contacts in the small business sphere are really worried over why they are not earning as much as they can, or even worse, losing customers and business altogether!
 We want to make sure that doesn’t happen, so let us share some information with you.

 There are over 300,000 QSR locations worldwide, and their popularity is evidenced by how 19% of adults have visited a QSR within the last 30 days!
 Also factor in how the industry earned $273 billion in 2015, which was also the 6th year in a row for sales growth.
 A QSR eliminates the time-consuming elements of casual dining such as table service and longer preparation times for food, so the popularity and profitability is a clear given.

 Though a QSR can offer the best cuisine in their area, using an outdated cash register creates a service bottleneck slows service.
 Thankfully, there is solution that helps.
 Point of sale systems remedy these issues by offering features and functions that enable the streamlining of operations and influencing of customers to return for more business.

 It’s no secret that productivity is key when managing a QSR.
 Even though casual dining locations have reputations for providing excellent meals and a unique dining experience, many consumers wish to just get a meal as quickly as possible.
 Slow service = lost customer.
 Simple as that.

 Even though a POS system is easy to find (just Google if you don’t believe me), they are often not adopted where they can be beneficial and effective.
 Without a POS, problems can arise and pile up, which can substantially hurt a QSR financially.
 Since a POS system involves no cost initially, the business has nothing to lose and everything to gain in terms of benefits and profits.